habom2310/Ebook-making-using-Web-scrapping/README.md

 # Implementation
 - run `main.py`
+- replace `cover.jpg` by any other cover image that you want.
+Remember to keep the file name as `cover.jpg`.
 # Result
 - For my own use, the application can make ebook file from 2 websites: truyenfull.vn and tangthuvien.vn, they all are Vietnamese websites for reading novels.
 You just need to enter the link of the novel, press start, wait and you will have a DIY ebook.